-- Iran should accede to the Convention on Cluster Munitions (CCM) as a matter of priority. - Iran should comply with its obligations under international human rights law to clear cluster munition remnants (CMR) on territory under its jurisdiction or control as soon as possible. - Iran should report publicly on the extent and location of CMR and prepare a plan for their clearance and destruction.
+- Iran should accede to the Convention on Cluster Munitions (CCM) as a matter of priority. - In the meantime, Iran should commit never to use cluster munitions and should comply with its obligations under international human rights law to clear cluster munition remnants (CMR) on territory under its jurisdiction or control as soon as possible. - Iran should report publicly on the extent and location of CMR and prepare a plan for their clearance and destruction.